This topic describes the syntax and examples of creating, searching, and dropping HNSW indexes in OceanBase Database.

 | bq_use_fht | true

-The primary key types supported by extra_info_max_size are:
+The following primary key types are supported for the extra_info_max_size parameter:

 - Date and time types

-SET @table_name = 'test'; -- Replace with your table name
+SET @table_name = 'test'; -- Replace with the actual table name.

 SELECT